hectorjsmith/antaeus/docs/ImplementationPlan.md

     - Only some fields are editable (`status` & `nextRetry`)
 - [x] Add `creationTime` field to invoices
     - This is set to `now()` on creation and cannot be changed
+- [x] Implement `BillingService` class to process invoices
+- [ ] New recurring job to pay invoices
+    - Runs on the first day of the month
+    - Finds all "ready" invoices and tries to pay them
+    - Only grab invoices where the creation date is before the end of the previous month
+    - Delegate processing of each invoice to the `BillingService`
 - [ ] New recurring job to pre-validate invoices
     - Runs every hour
     - Can be run on-demand (by using an API)